 The vehicle may be equipped with a spare parts kit (optional).
-The kit contains parts such as bulbs, circuit breakers, belts, etc. The spare parts kit is stored in the first baggage bay.
+The kit contains parts such as bulbs, circuit breakers, belts, etc. The spare parts kit is stored in the first baggage compartment.

-LIMP-HOME BELT
+"LIMP-HOME" BELT

-In case of malfunction of the lower alternator, install the limp-home belt on the upper alternator.
+In case of lower alternator jamming, install the limp-home belt on the remaining "good" alternator.
 The installation of the belt allows the coach to be driven to a repair facility after only minor manipulations.